Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Algorithms, instances and cost model

-In~\cref{appendix:belovs_bounds_detection}, we derive an explicit expression (i.e.,~including all constants and other relevant factors) for this upper bound on the query complexity of Belovs' detection algorithm.
+In~\cref{appendix:belovs_bounds_detection}, we derive an explicit query complexity upper bound of the quantum walk detection algorithm by Belovs (i.e.,~including all constants and other relevant factors).
 Given a desired error probability $\delta$, we carefully balance the number of parallel repetitions of the algorithm, the precision of the quantum phase estimation subroutine, and constants in the quantum walk unitary, in order to minimize the total number of queries.
-This already yields an upper bound that is a factor $\sim 100$ better over previously known configurations~ \cite{montanaro2018quantum, campbell2019applying,belovs2013quantum}.\footnote{This is in terms of total queries.
+This already yields an query complexity upper bound that is a factor $\sim 100$ better over previously known configurations~ \cite{montanaro2018quantum, campbell2019applying,belovs2013quantum}.\footnote{This is in terms of total queries.
 If we allow parallelisation and compare the maximum number of sequential queries, the speedup will be smaller than $100$.
 Indeed, we could have optimised for less sequential queries, but that would have resulted in far more total queries.
 As explained in the introduction, we aim to study the total $T$-count, so we optimised for that.}

-Recall that we want to evaluate this upper bound for specific SAT instances, given a backtracking algorithm for SAT (i.e.~given $P$ and $h$), meaning we need to compute $W$ and $R$.
+Recall that we want to evaluate this query complexity upper bound for specific SAT instances, given a backtracking algorithm for SAT (i.e.~given $P$ and $h$), meaning we need to compute $W$ and $R$.
 We will attempt to compute $W$ and $R$ exactly.
-Note that this gives an unrealistic query complexity: in practice, one would estimate these upper bounds, which comes at an additional cost and also yields bounds that are not exactly tight.
+Note that this is unrealistic: in practice, one would have to estimate $W$ and $R$, which requires additional queries to do, and may not yield $W$ and $R$ exactly, but a loose upper bound on them.
 We will account for these overheads in the next section when we turn detection into search.
 Hence, we think of the complexity of the detection algorithm as an optimal baseline.